Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

     - Explain when machine teaching is useful
     - List the three steps for designing agents with machine teaching

-2. Industrial Mixer Case Study Agents and Performance (30 minutes)
+2. Industrial Mixer Case Study Agents and Benchmarks (20 minutes)

     In this module, you will learn about the industrial mixer use case and review the design and performance of 5 different agents.
 At the end of this module, you will be able to:
     - Explain the parts of an intelligent agent
     - Explain why different agent designs result in different performance
-    - Recognize two fundamental design patterns
-    - Apply design patterns to problems they can solve

-3. Building Agents: Strategy Pattern and Plan-Execute Pattern (80 minutes)
+3. Build the Strategy Pattern Agent (60 minutes)

+    In this module, you will build an agent using the stragegy design pattern.
+At the end of this module, you will be able to:
+    - Write Python SDK code that defines the agent structure of a strategy pattern
+    - Train an agent and analyze performance based on training data

+4. Design Patterns (30 minutes)

     In this module, you will build two different multi-skill agents using the Composabl platform.
 In this module, you will practice building skills that learn with deep reinforcement learning, matching skills to scenarios, and coding selectors.
 At the end of this module, you will be able to:

+    - Recognize two fundamental design patterns
-    - Write Python SDK code that defines the agent structure of a strategy pattern or a plan-execute pattern respectively
+    - Apply design patterns to problems they can solve or a plan-execute pattern respectively
 	- Operate a trained agent
     - Continue training a partially trained agent